Welcome to today's edition of the Rush 24-7 podcast.

 You never say never to anything.

-You know, you have to you have people have their parliamentary options available to them.
+People have their parliamentary options available to them.

 I am not giving the gavel.

-May I may I translate this for you?
+May I translate this for you?

-My flagship issue as speaker has been to reduce our dependence on foreign oil.
+My flagship issue as Speaker has been to reduce our dependence on foreign oil.

-And then she says reducing our dependence on foreign oil and reversing global warming.
+And then she says, reducing our dependence on foreign oil and reversing global warming.

 So we have idiots, genuine leftist socialist idiots.